satyakig/CPSC471/README.md

 ## Getting started and setting up the project
 1. [Install Node.js](https://nodejs.org/en/)
-2. Run command
+2. Open the Node.js terminal
-    npm install -g cordova ionic
+3. Run this command using the terminal npm install -g cordova ionic
-3. Move to the project directory and run command
-    npm install -E
+4. Move to the project directory and run this command using the terminal npm install -E
-4. Start the application with command
+5. Start the application with command (Application will run on localhost) ionic serve

-    ionic serve
+## The Frontend is built using Ionic and the Backend uses Google Firebase
+The backend code is in the functions folder, index.js file.
+All the code in the index.js file is deployed to Google Firebase which runs on a cloud platform.
+The code in this file is compiled using Node.js (a.k.a. not pure js)
+The frontend code is in the src folder

 ## After cloning from GIT, make sure all the Node.js packages are installed correctly
     npm install -E

-## To install all npm libraries in package.json, ALWAYS and ONLY use
-    npm install -E

 ## To install a new Node.js library use
     npm install --save [library name]

-## To run as a website with live-reload a.k.a to view the changes you made to the code as you are editing it
-    ionic serve

 ## To run as an Android or iOS app
 1. The Android and iOS platforms must be setup first: